kevboh/longform/README.md

 If you have suggestions or ideas for how you’d like this feature to work, please comment on the issue linked above noting so.

+**Heads up**: Due to [this issue in the Templater plugin](https://github.com/SilentVoid13/Templater/issues/315), if you have Templater installed and its `Trigger Templater on new file creation` setting enabled, compiling very large drafts (~200k words) can occasionally cause Obsidian to freeze.
+Disable that setting before compiling if you have Templater installed.

 ### Scene-only Styling

 Longform will automatically attach a `.longform-leaf` class to the container panes of any notes that are part of a Longform project.
 This means you can add custom CSS snippets to Obsidian that style your writing environment and _only_ your writing environment.
 For example, I prefer a dark theme for Obsidian but a light theme for writing, so my writing snippet looks something like this: